WebOfTrustInfo/rwot3-sf/topics-and-advance-readings/rgrant-user-interface-standards-rwot-fall2016.md

 Description of terms:

-&gt; A zero coupon bond, with values measured in USD but transacted in &gt; BTC.
-Final payment in-kind (as BTC).  borrower will lock up &gt; collateral of 3x BTC into multisig contract.
-Price oracle required &gt; as one signing party, along with at least one of the other parties.
+> A zero coupon bond, with values measured in USD but transacted in
+> BTC.
+Final payment in-kind (as BTC).  borrower will lock up
+> collateral of 3x BTC into multisig contract.
+Price oracle required
+> as one signing party, along with at least one of the other parties.
-&gt; Borrower receives BTC worth "discounted price" at bond initiation, &gt; and pays about 9% interest.
-Deal initiates as an atomic &gt; transaction.
+> Borrower receives BTC worth "discounted price" at bond initiation,
+> and pays about 9% interest.
+Deal initiates as an atomic
+> transaction.

         Face Value           : $10,000
         Discounted Price     : $8,000